vicentealencar/pyfunct/README.md

         self.actions.assert_title_contains(self.browser, expected_title)

 ```
-In the above code, we wrote a testcase that inherits from `FunctTestCase`.
+In the code above, we wrote a testcase that inherits from `FunctTestCase`.
 All PyFunct tests should inherit from it.
-`FunctTestCase` is just a testcase that inherits from `unittest.TestCase` (python's native unittest testcase) with some shortcuts.
-It means you can use it's methods (such as `assertIn`).
+`FunctTestCase` is just a testcase that inherits from `unittest.TestCase` (python's native unittest testcase).
+Therefore, you can use its methods (such as `assertIn`).

 Before each test execution, a browser instance is initialized.
-When the test is finished. it's automatically exited.
+When the test is finished, it automatically exits.
 If you want to create multiple browsers, all you need to do is call `self.create_browser()`.

 ### Step 2 - Creating pages
 In Step 1 we've made references to `wikipedia index`, `search input` and `search button`.
-These are aliases that were defined in a Page class.
-To create it, you can do the following:
+Those aliases were defined in the following Page class:
 ```python
 from pyfunct import Page